ts4z/barge-rulebook/src/preface.md

 25th BARGE event, Patrick Milligan produced a rulebook for the 25-Game mixed game event.
 In 2016, this was extended for the 26-game mixed game event, and converted to the first LaTeX-based version, by Chris Mecklin.
-Chris updated the rulebook through \2021.
-Tim picked it up in 2024.
+Chris updated the rulebook through 2021, and Tim started updating it in 2024.

 ### Preface from the 2021 Edition